Responding to Violence Against Women

 We do this, in part, by ensuring that service providers responding to those victims have the knowledge and skills necessary to protect a victim’s rights, particularly in the criminal case against an offender.
 These rights may include the right to privacy, the right to attend proceedings, and the right to be heard at those proceedings, among others.

-To learn more about our work addressing violence against women, click here.
-To access NCVLI publications related to violence against women, click here to visit our Victim Law Library.
+Among our newest products is our Rights Enforcement Toolkit.
+A collection of video tutorials, flowcharts, checklists, and sample pleadings to protect survivors.
+Click here to access the Toolkit.
+To access NCVLI publications related to violence against women, visit our Victim Law Library.
 To request legal technical assistance, click here.
 To request a training, click here.

 2013 Mary Byron Foundation Celebration Solutions Award